-Falls and fractures: Reported; evaluate patients for risk before starting Erleada; continue monitoring and manage fractures, consider use of bone-targeted agents.
+Falls and fractures: Reported; evaluate patients for risk before starting Erleada; continue monitoring and manage according to established guidelines, consider use of bone-targeted agents.

-Concomitant use with other medicinal products: Potent enzyme inducer; may lead to loss of efficacy of concomitant medication.
+Concomitant use with other medicinal products: Apalutamide is a potent enzyme inducer; may lead to loss of efficacy of concomitant medication.
 Review concomitant medication and refer to SmPC for further guidance.
 Avoid co-administration with warfarin and coumarin-like anticoagulants.
 If co-administered with an anticoagulant metabolised by CYP2C9 (e.g. warfarin or acenocoumarol), conduct additional International Normalised Ratio (INR) monitoring.

-Effects on ability to drive and use machines: Seizures reported; potential risk for driving or operating machines.
+Effects on ability to drive and use machines: Seizures reported; advise patients of risk for driving or operating machines.

 Refer to SmPC for other side effects.

-Very common: Skin rash, fracture, arthralgia, fatigue, weight decreased, fall.
+Very common: Hot flush, hypertension, diarrhoea, skin rash, fracture, arthralgia, fatigue, weight decreased, fall.